Rick's Free Auto Repair Advice

 What happens if you delete it?

-The downside of performing a resonator delete is that it changes the airflow and velocity which also changes the exhaust scavenging in your engine.
+The downside of performing a resonator delete is that it changes the airflow and velocity, which also changes the exhaust scavenging in your engine.
 In some power ranges, that can actually decrease engine performance.

-Faster exhaust flow is not always better.
+A faster exhaust flow is not always better.
 It depends on the engine and the valve design.

 For more information on how resonators work, see this article at Walker exhaust